 “You wanna hear some o’ that junk?”

-I finally got a chance to get back out visit with Bub.
+[August, ’25] I finally got a chance to get back out to visit with Bub.
 I’m embarrassed at how long it took me to get that done.
 Graciously, Bub didn’t miss a beat, and offered to show me around.
 I drove in the night before from Dallas.
 I brought kolaches for breakfast, and we sat in his pickup before heading out.
 He asked where we might pick up our conversation.
 Maybe your early days in McAdoo?
 I suggested.

 You wanna hear some o’ that junk?
 My dad, they owned the filling station right down the road from here.
 And probably, I was born in ’38.
 And so when I was six years, I guess six years old, he moved, he bought the farm behind the station.
 And they moved up to that farm, an old house that had been there 100 years.
 And they put paper on the wall and you could see the paper wind blowing.
 It was cold…that was a hard time…